digital-botanical-gardens-initiative/dendron-dbgi/vault/Bachelor-Works.Simon-Rerat.B.Background.md

 id: it2hbdgf7o7mejku2hwo817
 title: Background
 desc: ''
-updated: 1743421306755
+updated: 1750345056601
 created: 1743421306755
 ---
 ## EMI:

 The goal of the Earth Metabolome Initiatve (EMI) is similar in scale to the Earth Biogenome Project.
 Yet instead of gene diversity, it takes an interest in chemical diversity (chemiodiversity).
-Its goal is simple, yet ambitious: Document all of the chemical diversity (chimiodiversity) of all known living organisms, while anthropogenic biodiversity loss is speeding up.
+Its goal is simple, yet ambitious: Document all of the chemical diversity (chimiodiversity) of all known living organisms- All the while anthropogenic biodiversity loss is speeding up.

+Similarly to the Human Genome Project, which was an ambitious project aswell, the means necessary to achieve the goal of the EMI are massive and wouldn't have been possible without the collaboration of many teams from around the world.
+Yet the benefits Humanity sowed from it were enormous (bioarcheology, evolution, forensic sciences, animal husbandry, ...).
-In term, this should benefit  human society as a whole, help better understand the chemical fundations of the biosphere, and provide molecular arguments in favor of the protection of biodiversity.
+Like the Human Genome project, the EMI should benefit  human society as a whole, by helping better understand the chemical fundations of the biosphere, providing molecular arguments in favor of the protection of biodiversity, ... .

 It strives for the creation of a new web of knowledge, linking metabolomics, biology, chemistry, and other open datasets together.
-To reach this goal, the EMI team will have to develop  informatical, organisational, and scientific tools tailor made for their needs.
+To reach this goal, the EMI team will have to develop  informatical, organisational, and scientific tools tailor made for its needs.
 This is where the Digital Botanical Gardens Initiative (DBGI) comes into place (The EMI Consortium, 2022).